-"Salary benchmarking gives a complete breakdown of the compensation package allowing companies to compare salary and benefits available within specific sectors and named companies," said Martin Fox, Managing Director at Robert Walters.
+"Salary benchmarking gives a complete breakdown of the compensation package allowing companies to compare salary and benefits available within specific sectors and named companies," says Martin Fox, Managing Director at Robert Walters.

 Gaining access to salary information

-For listed businesses, the majority of this information is available publicly within annual company reports, but organisations will typically not have the required resources to analyse the data in the most useful way.
+For listed businesses, the majority of this information is available publicly within annual company reports, but organizations will typically not have the required resources to analyze the data in the most useful way.
 Enlisting a third party, such as Robert Walters, to carry out this work can therefore save a lot of time and effort.